What Are Possible Bariatric Surgery Complications?

 At the BMCC, Dr. Long believes in handling bariatric surgery complications before they happen.
 Because of this, both Dr. Long and your team at the BMCC have developed extensive protocols (and education) before, during, and after surgery to prevent most complications*.
 He has also built models that identify additional risk differences in patients.
 The entire team works very hard to get to know each patient and understand how each individual patient factor may contribute to risk.
 With this clear understanding, additional safety planning ensures the lowest possible risk*.

 Dr. Long is very transparent about how any additional health problems may translate into increased risk and what further steps will be needed to minimize this risk.
 While careful planning, technical expertise, and thoughtful care can reduce your risk below national averages, it is also important to note that there is never zero risk with any operation.
-If rare complications were to arise, Dr. Long, the BMCC, and Parker Adventist Hospital do an exceptional job of early recognition and aggressive management to minimize the impact and further optimize good outcomes*.
+If rare complications were to arise, Dr. Long and the BMCC do an exceptional job of early recognition and aggressive management to minimize the impact and further optimize good outcomes*.

 What Is Dumping Syndrome?